 Water use is controlled by the National Water Act (NWA) 1998, (Act 36 of 1998) and the enforcing authority is Department of Water Sanitation (DWS).
-The NWA recognises that water is a scarce resource in South Africa and its provisions are aimed at achieving sustainable use of water to the benefit of all users.
+The NWA recognizes that water is a scarce resource in South Africa and its provisions are aimed at achieving sustainable use of water to the benefit of all users.
 The provisions of the Act are thus aimed at discouraging pollution and waste of water resources.
-According to Section 21 of the NWA the following activity is considered a use, and therefore requires authorisation:

-2.1.4 Conservation Of Agricultural Resources (CARA) 1983 (Act 43 Of 1983)
+2.1.4 Conservation of Agricultural Resources (CARA) 1983 (Act 43 Of 1983)

 The Conservation of Agricultural Resources Act (Act 43 of 1983) provides for the regulation of control over the utilization of the natural agricultural resources in order to promote the conservation of soil, water and vegetation and provides for combating weeds and invader plant species.
-The Conservation of Agricultural Resources Act defines different categories of alien plants and those listed under

-Category 1 are prohibited and must be controlled while those listed under Category 2 must be grown within a demarcated area under permit.
-Category 3 plants includes ornamental plants that may no longer be planted but existing plants may remain provided that all reasonable steps are taken to prevent the spreading thereof, except within the flood line of water courses and wetlands.
+The Conservation of Agricultural Resources Act defines different categories of alien plants and those listed under Category 1 are prohibited and must be controlled while those listed under Category 2 must be grown within a demarcated area under permit.
+Category 3 plants include ornamental plants that may no longer be planted but existing plants may remain provided that all reasonable steps are taken to prevent the spreading thereof, except within the flood line of water courses and wetlands.
 The abundance of alien species at the site is generally very low.